nicosanc/nicosanc.github.io/_posts/2024-07-15-Databricks-Data-Governace.md

 This and the subsequent 'Databricks' posts are the general notes I used to prepare for the Databricks Associate Data Engineer Certification.
-I am providing these on the site to show my note taking prcoess, and display my technical communication ability.
+I am providing these on the site to show my note taking process, and display my technical communication ability.

 ### Programmatically grant, deny, and revoke access to data objects